If you have an FHA loan, then you may qualify for a cash-out refinance.

-Cash in on the built up equity you have in your home.
+Cash in on the built-up equity you have in your home.

 You can use the cash to renovate your home, consolidate debt, or just about anything you want.

-In this article we’re going to go over the pros and cons of FHA cash-out refinance loans and explore alternative options.
+In this article, we’re going to go over the pros and cons of FHA cash-out refinance loans and explore alternative options.

-RATE SEARCH: Today’s FHA Cash-Out Refinance Rates
+Cash-Out Refinance Rates (December 2020)

 What is a Cash-Out Refinance?

-FHA Cash Out Refinance Pros and Cons
+FHA Cash-Out Refinance Pros and Cons

 FHA cash-out refinance loans are a great option for homeowners who need extra cash.
-You can make home repairs or renovate the home to increase it’s market value.
-You can use the low interest debt to pay off high interest debt, like credit cards, student loans, and personal loans.
+You can make home repairs or renovate the home to increase its market value.
+You can use the low-interest debt to pay off high-interest debt, like credit cards, student loans, and personal loans.

 FHA Cash-Out Refinance Requirements

-- No late payments in past 6 months
+â¢ No mortgage late payments in past 12 months

 Getting Rid of Mortgage Insurance